 The constant soreness or intermittent discomfort of sciatica can range from a warm, wet feeling in your thigh to shooting and searing pain along your leg.
 The symptoms may strike anytime, so it is a smart idea to have a treatment plan in place.

-No single treatment option works for everyone, but any of these 4 commonly overlooked remedies may help you find quick relief.
+Read on to learn about 4 commonly overlooked and easy remedies that may help you find quick relief.

 In This Article:

 Topical gels, creams, or patches that contain pain-relieving and/or numbing medication can provide fast and effective pain relief.2 These medications penetrate into your tissues and act locally.
 They have a lower chance of producing side effects, preventing long-term problems.

 Topical medication can be purchased over the counter and commonly include preparations of2:

 - Methyl salicylate

 - Trolamine salicylate